Glendale Police say they receive scam phone call

 According to the Facebook Post, the organization called themselves the "American Police Officers Alliance." and said they were doing a fundraiser.
 They asked for a donation of either $35, $50, and $100.
 The officer became doubtful when the caller was unable to provide additional information and hung up immediately.

-The American Police Officers Alliance has reached out to CBS 58 News to confirm that they are a fully compliant group and not a scam.
+The American Police Officers Alliance has reached out to CBS 58 News to say that they are a fully compliant group and not a scam.
 According to the organization, the officer was a victim of a poor phone call and the American Police Officers Alliance is working with that individual to make sure they have the necessary information for future phone calls.

 The following statement was issued by the American Police Officers Alliance,